 A HubSpot Blogs survey identified the top three challenges of SEO marketing:

 The number one challenge for marketers is keeping up with algorithm changes.
-This doesn't surprise me — in 2020 alone, Google ran more than 500,00 experiments that led to 4,000+ changes to search.
+That’s unsurprising.
+In 2021 alone, Google ran more than 800,000 experiments that led to 4,000+ changes to search.

 If you’re like most marketers, this stat can feel pretty overwhelming.
 After all, how can you succeed when Google keeps rerouting the path to success?